AccordLMS/AccordLMS.SAML/README.md

 Available at GitHub
 https://github.com/AccordLMS/AccordLMS.SAML

-Current Features
+## Current Features
 - Single SIgn On to a DNN site from a remot site using a SAML identity provider
 - Match your DNN Profile properties and User properties with SAML Claims
 - Sync these values during a User login
 - Creates and Syncs a new DNN User during login if it doesn't exist

-Wish List
-- Create / Sync DNN Roles based on SAML Claims
+- Can assign users to roles identified in an incoming SAML Attribute.
+(Creating roles as needed in DNN as well)
+- Can remove a user from roles if they are not included in the passed SAML Attribute

+* Minimum DNN Version *

+DNN 7.4.2 and later supported

 Please feel free to utilized the provider and let us know if you encounter any problems.
 We have used it for several or our LMS clients and it is stable and working without problem.
 Contact any of the GitHub contributors for assistance (within reason).
 Also, please submit pull requests if you add features.
 Our team will review then and then include in the master release.